healygi/PP4/README.md

 ## UX Design

 - I implemented UX design when developing my project.
 I did so by putting myself in the users shoes and designed the site based on their needs.
 This site is for users interested in health and nutrition - so if I was this user I would want to see experts of the blog posts available to read and have the ability to engage with a community who have similar interest.
+- I viewed other nutrition and health websites to gain inspriation on what design fits best for this type of website.
 - I made sure my site was accessible by making sure all text is readable and that there is a right amount of contrast between colours.
+- I selected the colour pallet white and green as I thought it reflected health and nature colours which would be assoicated with nutrition, health and taking care of oneself.
+These soft colours are warm and inviting but also smart and serious.
 - I made sure my site was simple as a design principle for a ease in terms of user experience.
 - I selected a simple readable, pleasing font to make sure my text was easily and quickly readable.
 - I provided ease of navigation so that the user can go back and forth between the homepage and blog articles and can also easily comment and like posts.